miskrzy/parallel_copy/README.md

 ## destroy resources
 terraform destroy

-# things to look at
+# remarks
-deploy code with terraform (null_resource): https://www.maxivanov.io/publish-azure-functions-code-with-terraform/
+code is also deployed with the null_resource in terraform using azure funtion core tool commmand